euroargodev/software_guidelines/SIL.md

 ‼️ Guidelines marked as "1-Recommended" at a given SIL are upgraded as "2-Required" for any upper SIL.
 Therefore, the higher the SIL, the higher the number of required guidelines to follow.

-## SIL Description
+## SIL description

 ### 🏆 **SIL-1: Basic Concept Exploration**

+- **Focus**: Early exploratory stage.
 - **Description**: Initial research ideas or concepts often explored as a simple script or notebook.
-- **Focus**: Early exploratory stage.
 - **Guidelines** (2):
   - **Argo specific**:
     - The software should use a programming language adopted by the Argo community (Python, R, Java, Julia, Matlab/Octave) ([#58↗](https://github.com/euroargodev/software_guidelines/issues/58))